Two types of Ceilings to Soundproof

 To be able to compare the performance of different acoustical tiles, we rate them by how much sound they can block.
 This rating is called CAC, which stands for Ceiling Attenuation Class.
 The higher the rating, the more effective the product is.

-If existing tiles can’t be replaced, we recommend placing a layer of Quiet Batt® Soundproofing Insulation above the tiles.
+If existing ceiling tiles can’t be replaced, we recommend placing a layer of Quiet Batt® Soundproofing Insulation above the tiles.